 FMD: One of the most noteworthy issues is the establishment of a number of rehabilitation centers by government incentives in Turkey.
 Although the physical facilities and numbers of the centers are adequate, the lack of physical therapists and physiotherapists, who are well equipped for neurorehabilitation and especially for stroke rehabilitation, is quite lacking.
 The number of physical therapy sessions that the Ministry of Health has provided free of charge in patients after stroke is insufficient.
 Although the physicians are willing to start treatment in patients in the early period, the number of free sessions and an inadequate number of equipped personnel negatively affect the success rates.
 In our country, physical factors create difficulties for the cases of stroke.
 It is extremely important to reintroduce stroke survivors to an active, disability- free life with an intensive rehabilitation program.
-Other important issues we have come across in most stroke survivors are the isolation of social and work environment, fear of not recovering, and psychiatric problems such as depression and

-"In our country, our patients are facing several anxiety.
-Besides, vascular dementia can develop due to localization and severity of stroke.
-However, because we need to examine a large number of outpatient clinics, urgent and important complaints are considered at the forefront and psychiatric cognitive problems can be ignored.
+Other important issues we have come across in most stroke survivors are the isolation of social and work environment, fear of not recovering, and psychiatric problems such as depression and due to localization and severity of stroke.
+However, because we need to examine a large number of pay extra attention for the subjects such as lack patients in a short time due to health policies in outpatient clinics, urgent and important complaints are considered at the forefront and psychiatric cognitive problems can be ignored.
 This situation complicates and delays clinical recovery in patients.